corey-hermesch/Aircraft_Wildlife_Strike_Project/README.md

        * What is the distribution of damage levels (N/M/S/D)?
        * Does size of species affect damage level?
        * Does aircraft speed affect damage level?
-       * Does the size and mass of the aircraft affect damage level?
+       * Does the type or mass of the aircraft affect damage level?
        * Does the engine type and/or number of engines affect damage level?
        * Does time of day affect damage level?
        * Does phase of flight affect damage level?
-       * What is the rate of bird strikes over time?

 * Develop a Model to predict what damage level will result from a bird strike
    * Use drivers identified in explore to build predictive models of different types